 - Gender-inclusive housing

-- Building Supervisor: Apartments Area Residential Life Coordinator
+- Building Supervisor: Residential Life Coordinator for Area 3

 - Three Resident Assistants

 - Open for Winter Break Housing: No